William Buckley (convict): Life with the Wathaurong people

 For thirty-two years, Buckley lived among the Wallarranga tribe of the Wathaurong nation on the Bellarine Peninsula of southern Victoria.
 He lived primarily near the mouth of Bream Creek, now known as Thompsons Creek, near present-day Breamlea and he also lived 2 km east at the mouth of the Barwin River.
 Living on the western side of the bay, he had access to fresh water, yam daisy (murnong), bream, seafood, and birds.
 His diet was supplemented with game—including kangaroo, wombat, koala, wallaby and turkey—that he hunted on the basalt plains.
 There were several shipwrecks along the coast in which no one survived.
 Buckley and other tribal members collected tools, blankets, and other items.

 When Buckley showed himself to be a successful hunter, fisherman, and forager who provided for himself and the tribe, he was given a wife, with whom he had a daughter.
 A Buninyong woman, Purranmurnin Tallarwurnin, was 15 years old when she met Buckley and became his wife and she may have been the mother of his daughter.
 By 1881, she lived in Victoria's Western District at the Framlingham Mission.
-He is also said to have had given a wife when he was single, but there was jealousy among some of the tribesmen and he was once again single.
+He is also said to have been given a wife when he was single, but there was jealousy among some of the tribesmen and he was once again single.

 He was treated with great affection and respect.
 "By virtue of his age and peaceful ways, Buckley ... became a Ngurungaeta, a person of considerable respect among his people and his voice was influential in deciding matters of war and peace."
 Buckley became expert with Aboriginal weapons, though despite this, as a revered spirit, he was banned from participating in tribal wars.
-During one battle, the family who had taken him in and many other members of the clan died.
+During one battle, the family who had taken him in and many other members of the clan were killed.
 Buckley then decided to live by himself, first along the Bass Strait coast and then along Bream Creek.
-He leveraged all that he had been taught about foraging for food and then he figured out how to catch fish in greater number using a weir.
+He leveraged all that he had been taught about foraging for food, and then he figured out how to catch fish in greater number using a weir.
 He also began to dehydrate and preserve food.
 Members of the clan he had previously lived with joined him there.
 Over time, he forgot the English language and his hair grew very long.

 Buckley had periods of time where he lived as a hermit, but he had become accustomed to his life among the Wallarranga tribe.
-He avoided meeting Europeans who visited or settled in the area for many years.
+For many years, he avoided meeting Europeans who visited or settled in the area.
 An escaped convict, he was afraid what would happen to him if he turned himself over to the Englishmen.